-Ordinance (\$5.B.3.b)
+2.3.5 Ordinance (\$5.B.3.b)

-On March 8, 2010, with an effective date of April 11, 2010, the City of Spokane adopted Ordinance ORD C34564 Section 17.
-The full ordinance can be viewed on the City's Municipal Code website, my.spokanecity.org/smc.
+The City adopted Ordinance ORD C34564 Section 17.
 Section 17D.060.190 addresses illicit discharges in accordance with requirements in the Permit.
 The ordinance defines allowable discharges to the MS4, unlawful discharges, and enforcement actions.
+The ordinance is available on the Spokane Municipal Code website.

-Illicit Discharge Detection & Elimination Program (\$5.B.3.c)
+2.3.6 Illicit Discharge Detection & Elimination Program (S5.B.3.c)

-Most illicit discharges are detected when the City of Spokane receives a call on the Stormwater Hotline.
+Most illicit discharges are detected when the City receives a call on the Stormwater Hotline.
 Calls may also be received on WWM's primary phone number.
-The hotline is publicized on storm drain markers throughout the city, on the WWM website, and in brochures.
+The hotline is publicized on storm drain markers throughout the City, on the WWM website, and in brochures.
 A call to the hotline is routed to one of the WWM Stormwater Inspectors, who inspects and reports the complaint.
-Protocol for investigating stormwater complaints and keeping records is shown in the following flow charts.
-In addition to the stormwater hotline, Wastewater Management staff continually check for illicit discharges as a part of normal day to day operations.
-Staff and maintenance crews frequently en route to job sites throughout the City report any noticed illicit

-Storm Drain Markers for the CSO, Infiltration, and MS4 Systems discharges to the Stormwater Inspectors.
+WWM maintains a protocol for investigating stormwater complaints and keeping records.
+In addition to the stormwater hotline, WWM staff continually checks for illicit discharges as a part of normal day to day operations.
+Staff and maintenance crews frequently en route to job sites throughout the City report any noticed illicit discharges to the Stormwater Inspectors.
 In many cases, the staff and maintenance crews inform the public about proper disposal and appropriate BMPs at the time of seeing the illicit discharge.